chandranayak89/ML-Based-Test-Automation/ML-Based-Test-Automation/README.md

 - Developed model evaluation tools with robust metrics and visualizations
 - Built a prediction API for real-time test prioritization
 - Implemented model persistence and versioning capabilities

+### Phase 5: Test Optimization Framework
+- Developed a test scheduler that prioritizes tests based on ML predictions
+- Implemented a test suite optimizer to reduce redundancy and maximize coverage
+- Created a root cause analyzer for identifying common failure patterns
+- Built an impact analyzer to determine which tests are affected by code changes
+- Designed optimization algorithms for time-constrained test execution
+- Implemented dependency-aware test scheduling and execution

 ## Setup